boost-ext/di/doc/tutorial.md

 wget https://raw.githubusercontent.com/boost-ext/di/cpp14/include/boost/di.hpp
 ```

-and declare a convenient `di` namespace alias.
+We also declare a `di` namespace alias for convenience.

 ```cpp
 #include <boost/di.hpp>
 namespace di = boost::di;
 ```

-That is enough to try out `[Boost].DI`!
+This is enough to try out `[Boost].DI`!

-To have a first complete and working example we just have to add `main` function as usual.
+To have an initial complete, working example we just have to add a `main` function as usual.

 ```cpp
 int main() {}